Mike Pence: Early life and education

 Pence was born on June 7, 1959, in Columbus, Indiana, one of six children of Ann Jane "Nancy" Cawley and Edward Joseph Pence Jr., who ran a group of gas stations.
 His father served in the U.S. Army during the Korean War and received the Bronze Star in 1953, which Pence displays in his office along with its commendation letter and a reception photograph.
-His father was of German and Irish descent and his mother is of Irish ancestry.
+His father was of German and Irish descent, and his mother is of Irish ancestry.
 His paternal grandfather, Edward Joseph Pence Sr., worked in the Chicago stockyards.
-He was named after his maternal grandfather, Richard Michael Cawley, who emigrated from Doocastle, County Mayo, Ireland, to the United States through Ellis Island and who became a bus driver in Chicago, Illinois.
+He was named after his maternal grandfather, Richard Michael Cawley, who emigrated from Dooncastle, Ireland, to the United States through Ellis Island and who became a bus driver in Chicago, Illinois.
 His maternal grandmother's parents were from Doonbeg, County Clare, Ireland.

 Pence graduated from Columbus North High School in 1977.
-He earned a Bachelor of Arts in history from Hanover College in 1981, and a Juris Doctor from the Robert H. McKinney School of Law at Indiana University–Purdue University Indianapolis in Indianapolis in 1986.
-While at Hanover, he joined the Phi Gamma Delta fraternity, where he became the chapter president.
+He earned a Bachelor of Arts in history from Hanover College in 1981, and a Juris Doctor from the Robert H. McKinney School of Law at Indiana University–Purdue University Indianapolis in 1986.
+While at Hanover, he joined the Phi Gamma Delta fraternity, becoming the chapter president.
 After graduating from Hanover, he was an admissions counselor at the college from 1981 to 1983.

 In his childhood and early adulthood, Pence was a Roman Catholic and a Democrat, as was the rest of his family.
 He volunteered for the Bartholomew County Democratic Party in 1976 and voted for Jimmy Carter in the 1980 presidential election, and has said he was originally inspired to get involved in politics by people such as John F. Kennedy and Martin Luther King Jr. While in college, Pence left the Catholic Church and became an evangelical, born-again Christian, to the disappointment of his mother.
-His political views also started shifting to the right during this time in his life, something which Pence attributes to the "common-sense conservatism of Ronald Reagan" with which he began to identify.
+His political views also started shifting to the right during this time, something which Pence attributes to the "conservatism of Ronald Reagan" with which he began to identify.